StevenWeir038/Kennel39/README.md

 The whole site uses a collapsable menu to save screen real estate on all resolutions.

 It occupies the whole screen to encourage the user to make a decision where to navigate to.

+The basic black against white contrast works well with the general site theme.

 Menu options also change depending on whether or not the user is logged in.